 Figure out where your life is out of balance

 When I first work with a client, I use an assessment tool that shows how you function in terms of the balance in your life.
-Then we work together to bring your life into a more-appropriate balance.
+Many people are surprised to find they have poor work life balance.
+Once we have this baseline, we work together to bring your life into a more-appropriate balance.
 Having a well-balanced life is essential to your well-being.
 It allows you to refocus your life so that all areas of your well-being are getting attention.

 Here are some questions that you can ask yourself: